Business Law & Compliance

 No one wants to acknowledge that some employees don’t do their work or resort to bullying.
 We’re adults, after all, but alas these things happen.
 That being the case, it’s handy to have grievance and disciplinary procedures ready for when the occasion arises.

-Here’s a few things to keep in mind when you formulate your own, starting with the Acas guide – think of it as your best friend.
+Here’s a few things to keep in mind when you formulate your own, as set out within the Acas guide – think of it as your best friend.

 Setting out the grievance process